Thank you for writing for Interface: a journal for and about social movements. Here are some guidelines to help you develop your article.

 When writing for Interface, we would ask you as far as possible to bear these two emphases (engagement and reflection) in mind.
 The editor working with you will similarly be encouraging you to highlight the relevance for movement practice of what you are writing (how can this help people within movements develop their practice?) and to develop a reflective/analytic approach.

 The key purpose of this project is to enable better communication, and translation, of the knowledge that is being produced in and about social movements.
 At present, much of the knowledge produced within movements remains within individual movements or organisations, or is produced within political and intellectual languages that make it inaccessible to people engaged in other movements, or coming from different political traditions.
 Similarly, much academic writing on social movements is never intended to be communicated to people working in different disciplines, let alone to movement practitioners or to people who use a different theoretical language.

 When writing for Interface, you should aim firstly to be conscious of your own language (whether political, academic or both): everyone has one, and we are not asking writers to speak in someone else’s language or to “dumb down”.
 What we hope writers will do is to try to speak from their own work, in their own language, in ways that will be clear and comprehensible to people whose practical experiences are different (e.g. different country or continent, different movement, different problems) and whose theoretical, political or disciplinary background is different.
 Again, the editor working with you will do their best to bring this out in your writing.

-We can accept material in Afrikaans, Arabic, Catalan, Czech, Danish, English, French, German, Hebrew, Italian, Maltese, Norwegian, Polish, Portuguese, Russian, Slovak, Spanish, Swedish and Zulu.
+We are also very happy to accept translations of published articles into any of our other working languages: at present we can accept material in Afrikaans, Arabic, Catalan, Chinese (simplified and traditional), Czech, Danish, English, French, German, Hebrew, Italian, Maltese, Norwegian, Polish, Portuguese, Russian, Slovak, Spanish, Swedish and Zulu.